RoozerXC/RoozerXC/HateIsPeace/Design.md

 ## Bosses
 ### Sassy Sissies Stella and Zaynah
 Stella and Zay are twins who both seem to be older than Roozer.
-Unfortunately, they are far less mature, get distracted on their phones, watch too much TikTok, listen to too much K-pop, wear too much makeup, and speak British tongue (they might have broken teeth anyway since they speak in that accent).
-Apparently, they're like Panty and Stocking but much worse LMAOOOOO
+Unfortunately, they are far less mature for their age, get way too distracted on their phones, watch too much TikTok, listen to too much K-pop, wear too much makeup which makes them look very artificial, and speak British tongue (they might have broken teeth anyway since they speak in that accent).
+Apparently, they're like Panty and Stocking but much worse

 ### Mecha-Maily + Jonathan Vaghaun
 A creation from the mind of a madman, Mecha-Maily/Mailman is a machine and a monster at the same time.
 Originally, he used to be tortured a lot by Willow simply because he was being a dumb freak and a wimp.
 Now with Mr. Vaghaun's efforts, he has been turned into a slaughter machine.
 Willow has absolutely feared this creation ever since, and never came back pestering Maily ever again